• Skip to primary navigation

 To make the egg crepe:

-• In a small bowl, beat together the egg, sugar, cornstarch, sake, and salt with a fork (not a whisk to avoid excess air).
+• In a small bowl, beat together the egg, sugar, cornstarch, sake, and salt with a fork (not a whisk to avoid adding excess air).

-• Pour the mixture through a fine-mesh strainer.
-Pace a small, non-stick (I use my well-seasoned cast iron) pan over low heat and lightly grease with a thin layer of oil.
+• Place a small, non-stick (I use my well-seasoned cast iron) pan over low heat and lightly grease with a thin layer of oil.

 • Once heated, add the strained egg mixture and lightly swirl the pan to create an even, thin layer.
-Cook just until set, then flip and cook the other side for another minute.
-Transfer to a plate.

 To assemble: